LogListener is a log collector provided by Cloud Log Service (CLS). You can install and deploy it on a server to collect logs quickly.

-LogListener supports only Linux 64-bit operating systems but not Windows for the moment.
-It is compatible with mainstream Linux distributions.
-If it is incompatible with the Linux distribution you use, please submit a ticket for assistance.
+LogListener supports only Linux 64-bit operating systems and does not support Windows now.
+It is compatible with mainstream Linux operating system versions.
+If LogListener is incompatible with the Linux operating system version you use, please submit a ticket.

 |Ubuntu (64-bit)||Ubuntu Server_14.04.1_LTS_64-bit, Ubuntu Server_16.04.1_LTS_64-bit, Ubuntu Server_18.04.1_LTS_64-bit|